 Meningitis occurs due to inflammation of the tissue surrounding the brain and spinal cord.
 This condition usually occurs with symptoms including a stiff or sore neck, nausea, headaches, and sudden light sensitivity.

 Other causes of neck pain may include:

 - Worn joints

-What are the Signs and Symptoms of Neck Pain?
+What’s the Signs and Symptoms of Neck Pain?

 Symptoms of neck pain can differ based on the cause and severity of the pain.
 Common symptoms of neck pain may include: